Security24/03/2026· 2 min read

 Bottom Line

-Short term (next 3 months): Yes, use a VPN.
-Cyberattack activity is up, fuel prices are volatile, and data security is critical.
+For the next 3 months at minimum, every Australian should be using a VPN.
+Cyberattack activity is up, fuel prices are volatile, and your data security matters more than ever.

-Recommendation: NordVPN for most Australians.
-Fastest, most reliable, and includes the security features you need right now.
+Our recommendation: NordVPN for most Australians.
+It's the fastest, most reliable, and includes all the security features you need right now.

 Ready to protect your privacy?